Find the Right Saddle for Your Eastman® Acoustic Guitar

 Your saddle may be longer than 71 mm as well, particularly if you have a through saddle – discussed later.

-Eastman saddles will typically be somewhere between 9 and 11 mm maximum height.
+Eastman saddles will often be somewhere between 9 and 11 mm maximum height.
 If you have an undersaddle pickup, your saddle is likely closer to 9 mm, if not, it’s likely closer to 11 mm, but this will vary for each guitar, so please measure before ordering.

 Step Two: Determine Saddle Type